 When I tell you how good this appetizer is, you might say “of course it is!
 With those ingredients, how could it not be amazing?!?”
 And you’d be right.
-This is a combo of some of my absolute favorite things in the world – prosciutto, grilled fresh figs, creamy burrata, arugula – all drizzled with good quality olive oil and balsamic vinegar…
+This is a combo of some of my absolute favorite things in the world – prosciutto, fresh grilled fresh, creamy burrata, arugula – all drizzled with good quality olive oil and balsamic vinegar…

 If you’re not familiar with burrata, it’s a type of mozzarella cheese that’s incredibly buttery and creamy.
 It’s an Italian creation, made from a mix of mozzarella curds and cream that are stuffed into a sturdier shell of mozzarella.
 As exotic as it is, burrata is becoming more mainstream these days – you can actually find it at Whole Foods, Trader Joe’s and many major supermarkets!